RELAY 1: FIRE

 Impact: Fire enabled human migration to colder climates, improved nutrition through cooking, enabled tool-making, and created the first shared infrastructure systems around hearths and gathering places.

-Legacy: Fire remains central to human civilization.
+Legacy: Fire remains central to human civilisation.
 From fireplaces to power plants, from cooking to industrial processes, fire infrastructure continues to shape human society.